 Tailored for social listening on Instagram ads.
 You can look at analytics behind all your ongoing ads to see which is getting more engagement.

-Instagram marketing can have a very positive impact on your brand.
-Choosing between paid ads and influencers solely depends on what your goal is in sales.
-For brands looking to maintain consistency in sales and relevancy, influencers are more ideal.
+Instagram marketing can help you grow your brand and reach a wider audience.
+Whether paid ads and influencers are the best strategy depends on what sales goals are.
+For brands looking to maintain consistency in sales and relevancy, influencers are ideal.

-For those looking for more instant insta-sales, paid ads work best as you can target a specific audience based on a product you’re selling.
+For businesses looking for instant insta-sales, paid ads work best as you can target a specific audience based on a product you’re selling.
 What you pay an influencer for a day may get you sponsored ads for a week.

 With social listening tools, it’s better to find one that encompasses all your needs which saves you time and money.